panva/node-oidc-provider/docs/README.md

 ### extraClientMetadata

 Allows for custom client metadata to be defined, validated, manipulated as well as for existing property validations to be extended.
-Existing properties are snakeCased on a Client instance (e.g. `client.redirectUris`), new properties (defined by this configuration) will be avaialable with their names verbatim (e.g. `client['urn:example:client:my-property']`)
+Existing properties are snakeCased on a Client instance (e.g. `client.redirectUris`), new properties (defined by this configuration) will be available with their names verbatim (e.g. `client['urn:example:client:my-property']`)

 ### extraClientMetadata.properties